webflorist/formfactory/README.md

 Here are some often used non-HTML-attribute methods:
 * ->content('foobar'): sets the content of a tag, that can have one (e.g. div, button, textarea)
 * ->data('foo','bar'): adds a data-tag; Note: `data-` is automatically prepended to the key, so this example would result in: `data-foo="bar"`
-* ->addClass('foobar'): adds a class to the element (add multiple classes by either calling addClass multiple times, or by separating the classes with a space.
+* ->addClass('foobar'): adds a class to the tag (add multiple classes by either calling addClass multiple times, or by separating the classes with a space.

 But since this package is built IDE-friendly way, you just have to type e.g. `Form::text()->`in your auto-completion-enabled IDE and you should immediately get a list of available methods for this tag.